silverstripe/cwp-watea-theme/README.md

 ### Setup

-For development you will need to install the required npm package and link the "base" theme:
+For development you will need to install the required npm packages.
+Ensure you have changed into this theme's directory first:

 ```
-npm link ../new-theme # This should be the folder of the base theme relative to the agency theme
+cd themes/new-theme_advanced
 npm install
 ```

-**Note:** If you don't run `npm link` as above, you will see something like "Registry returned 404 for GET on ..." in the output of `npm install`.

 ### Compiling assets